 Plagiarism will not be tolerated in any way, shape, or form.
 Proposals must be original submissions reflecting the work and ideas of the presenter.
 Plagiarism will result in being banned from participating in the conference indefinitely.

-You can indicate one or more conference strands when you submit your presentation.
+You can indicate one or more conference strands (or tracks) when you submit your presentation: Teachers, Students, Curriculum, Leadership, Exchange/Study Abroad Programs.
 Your presentation does not have to fit into the conference strands to be considered--the strands exist for the convenience of those interested in finding particular types of sessions.
 The strand names and tags are given below, and a fuller description of each strand can be found here.

 Please follow these instructions carefully.
 It is your responsibility to make sure your presentation proposal is submitted correctly.
-You must be signed up on the Global Education Conference network and be logged in to submit your proposal.
+You must be a member of the Global Education Conference Network and be logged in to submit your proposal.

 1. Join the conference presenters group to receive general emails for those who have submitted proposals.